 Sound familiar?

-Real-world example: A regional bank with a 30-year-old core system went this route.
-Instead of an 18-month replacement project costing $4.2M, they had full CRM integration in 3 months—with zero disruption to daily operations.
+📊 Key Stat: A regional bank with a 30-year-old core system achieved full CRM integration in 3 months using the integration layer approach—instead of an 18-month replacement project costing $4.2M—with zero disruption to daily operations.

 The bottom line: You can integrate legacy systems in 2-4 months instead of 6-12, at 80% lower cost than replacement.

-You have millions of customer records.
-They're scattered across multiple systems.
+You have millions of customer records scattered across multiple systems.
 Some customers appear three times with different spellings.
 Account numbers don't match.
 Historical data goes back decades.
 And regulators expect 100% accuracy.

 Week 1: Intelligent Discovery